keplerlab/enhant/docs/source/index.rst

 Features
 --------

--  Bookmark moments (to mark an important part of the meeting along with transcript)
+-  Bookmark moments (to mark an important part of the meeting)

 -  Capture screenshots (to take a timestamped screenshot of the tab)

--  Take notes (to take manual notes along with when it was taken)
+-  Take notes (to take manual notes using your voice along with when it was taken)

 -  Download meeting data (which contains above mentioned bookmarks, screenshots and notes along with meeting transcript)